-Ever been lucky enough to be invited to some traditional cooking in the surrounds of a cosy kitchen in Italy, Calabrese style?
+Ever been lucky enough to be invited to some traditional cooking Calabrese style in the surrounds of a cosy kitchen in Italy?

 There’s always a first for everything…

-Today is the public holiday of La Festa dell’Immacolata, which is traditionally a family day spent together, cooking.
+Today is the public holiday of La Festa dell’Immacolata, which is traditionally a family day spent together and cooking.

 Growing up in Australia with a European heritage, saw us children experiencing a lot of cooking with my mum, grandmothers, aunts, and sisters.
-I love this part of Italian traditions.
-Although I have never cooked the traditional Cuddrurieddri.
+I love this part of Italian tradition, although I’ve never made the traditional Cuddrurieddri.

 La Festa dell’Immacolata

 Locally known as La Festa dell’Immacolata and falls on the 8th of December, this date is a public holiday throughout Italy, which celebrates the Feast of the Immaculate Conception with processions, celebrations, and of course, food.
 This day was first declared a holiday in 1854 by the Vatican and celebrated ever since on this day.